Updating the Lookit experiment runner

 Dropdown menu of code branches

 You can click on any commit for more detail about what was changed.
-From there you can also see the commit sha (circled).

 Detailed view of commit